 Consider Changing Jobs

-Leaving your job is likely a worst case scenario, but if your organization is drenched in negativity or the organizational culture is the primary source of your burnout, it may be time to move on.
-Quitting a job is usually not the best solution and, in a rocky economy, this may not be a wise one.
+Leaving your job is likely a worst case scenario, but if your organization is drenched in negativity or the organizational culture is the primary source of your burnout, it may signal it's time to move on.
+Quitting a job is usually not the best solution and, in a rocky job market, may not be a wise one.
 So before quitting that job, think twice and weigh this decision out carefully and don't do anything rash.

 Eliminating burnout is not always an easy task, but by taking care of yourself (including enough water, healthy food, sleep and exercise) and using preventative and proactive strategies to battle stress and find ways to relax you can recover from burnout.